prashantsmore/xtreamteam/README.md

 11. Contact Page/ Help form - ESTIMATION: 5
 #### EPIC: Security
 12. Implement basic web security practices - ESTIMATION: 13
+'

+# PRODUCT BACKLOG (REVISED)
+### Initial Environment Setup : ESTIMATION 21
+#### Story: As a developer I need to be able to work in an new cloud environment

+### Initial Datatabase Setup : ESTIMATION 13
+#### Story: As a developer I need a database that is connected to the environment.

+### Build Web Server : ESTIMATION 34
+#### Story: As a developer I need to be able to serve static pages via the web

+### Build Login and Registration Page : ESTIMATION 8
+#### Story: As a App User (Families, NPO, Donors), I need a page to register and login

+### Database Modeling and Configuration: ESTIMATION : 21
+#### Story: As a developer I need to be able to access and modify the database using the Web App

+### Create QR Code : ESTIMATION 21
+#### Story: As a Families, I need to create a unique QR Code to allow myself to be identified

+### Access QR Code : ESTIMATION 21
+#### Story: As a App User (Families, NPO), I need to retrieve QR Code For various roles

+### Donate Money : ESTIMATION  8
+#### Story: As a Donor I need to be able to Donate Money

+### Distribute Funds : ESTIMATION 21
+#### Story: As an NPO, I should be able to distribute funds

+### Contact Page : ESTIMATION 5
+#### Story: As a App User (Families, NPO, Donors), I need to be able to contact someone with questions

+### Web Security : ESTIMATION 13
+#### Story: As a Developer, I need to be sure my Application is secure

+# Sprint Planning

+For our first Spring we forecast being able to complete 75 Story Points.
+Rational: While 75 points seems like a lot, we want to be sure to build a good foundation to build upon for the rest of the application.
+We are hopeful we will be able to complete everything especially considering Veterans Day is Wednesday and we may have a bit more time than normal.

+## Sprint Backlog
+The Development Team (alone) chose this Spring Backlog after we refined some the items during Product Backlog Refinment.

+### 1 Initial Environment Setup : ESTIMATION 21
+#### Story: As a developer I need to be able to work in an new cloud environment

+### 2 Initial Datatabase Setup : ESTIMATION 13
+#### Story: As a developer I need a database that is connected to the environment.

+### 3 Build Web Server : ESTIMATION 34
+#### Story: As a developer I need to be able to serve static pages via the web

+### Build Login and Registration Page : ESTIMATION 8
+#### Story: As a App User (Families, NPO, Donors), I need a page to register and login

+## Tasks
+Manav/Alex Wednesday 6pm
+PBI #1 Set up AWS Instance w/ security settings
+PBI #1 Register SSH Key with Juan's GitHub
+PBI #1 Confirm instance has Access and can pull from the repo

+Anup/Prashant Wednesday 6pm
+PBI #2 Create Database or file to store information PBI #2 Allow app to store user names and other info

+PBI #3 Create a Spring Boot App with buil-in server PBI #3 Allow App to serve static files
+PBI #3 Build and run tests for confirm everything is working PBI #3 Delpoy app to server via gitHub

+Juan/Prashant/Anup/Manav/Alex Friday 6pm EST
+PBI #4 Build HTML with Bootstrap and a form that receives information PBI #4 Allow Users to create an user entry in the database/file PBI #4 Allow Users to Login according to the database/file PBI #4 Build and run tests for confirm everything is working

+Sprint Review - Sunday 6PM